 Funding includes Sutherland's roughly £1.25 million per annum over the REF period from the EC for EUROMOD, a micro-simulation model allowing for assessments of the effects of tax and benefit changes on household incomes, Green's £141k from Tendring DC for research on vulnerable people and £51k from the Essex Drug and Alcohol Action Team for research on integrated case and care management, and Iacovou's £111k from the EC for research on reproductive decision-making.
-Hobbs secured just over £360k from the ESRC for research on policing and police-community relations at the 2012 Olympics, and Fussey £200k from the ESRC/EPSRC for research on detecting terrorist activities as part of an interdisciplinary project, Resilient Futures, and a further £69k from the EPSRC for research on terrorism and crowded places.
-Cox has just secured £87k from the Leverhulme Trust for research on youth justice and aftercare over the period 1850-1945.
+Hobbs secured just over £360k from the ESRC for research on policing and police-community relations at the 2012 Olympics, and Fussey £200k from the ESRC/EPSRC for research on detecting terrorist activities as part of an interdisciplinary project, Resilient Futures, and a further £69k from the EPSRC for research on youth justice and aftercare over the period 1850-1945.